euroscipy/euroscipy.github.io/content/pages/2023/schedule.md

     </noscript>
 </div>

-# Sprints: Friday, August 18th, 9:00–17:00
+# Sprint: Friday, August 18th, 9:00–17:00

-Sprints are happening in a different place: Roshoffgasse 2, CH-4051 Basel.
+The sprint is happening in a different place: Roshoffgasse 2, CH-4051 Basel.

 For more information and the map see [this link](sprint.html).